 Since the site went live it has had incredible results in increased revenues and conversion rates.

-The site reinforces the brand experience that Fortnum & Mason customers expect and since the site went fully live it has delivered incredible sales uplift (38% over the christmas 2015 period) and dramatically increased conversion.
+The site reinforces the brand experience that Fortnum & Mason customers expect and since it went fully live it has delivered incredible sales uplift (38% over the Christmas 2015 period) and dramatically increased conversion.

 The results in the first few weeks were striking:

-The drop-out rate at the delivery options stage was previously 18.8%.
-This process has been streamlined and simplified.
-The drop-out rate at that point in checkout reduced to 12.9% based figures from 17–25th February 2014 vs 2015.
+The drop-out rate at the delivery options stage was previously 18.8% and has now been reduced to 12.9% (based figures from 17–25th February 2014 vs 2015.)

 Other key stats year on year*: